 - Pass the Alaska state portion of the exam

-- Present proof of errors and omissions insurance and a licensing history
+- Present proof of Errors and Omissions (E&O) insurance and a licensing history

 Arizona